 For the safety and security of our community, ID badges must be worn around the neck, on a TASIS-issued lanyard, at all times during the school day.
 Badge photos must be fully visible, with no embellishments or alterations.
+It is each student's responsibility to ensure that their badge is fully visible to security staff as they cross between the North and South campuses.
 If a badge is lost or damaged, students must obtain a replacement, at a cost, by applying through the LMS.